 |Elective||General Education Elective (Art, Music, Theatre, Foreign Language, or History) (2)||3|

 NOTE: Through advisement, students will also fulfill General Education Requirements.

 ** Competency in mathematics through Precalculus (MAT 160) is required.
 Calculus (MAT 170 or MAT 121) and Statistics (MAT 211) are strongly recommended.

 *** ACC 101 and ACC 102 may be substituted by advisement.

 (1) Choose from Western Civilization, American History or Other World Civilizations.

-(3) If a History course is chosen, it must be from a different category than the History elective chosen in the first semester.
+(2) If a History course is chosen, it must be from a different category than the History elective chosen above.

 (3) Recommended choices are Calculus (MAT 170), Statistics (MAT 211), Psychology (PSY 101), or Sociology (SOC 101).